wcj6/ProCBM/README.md

 Official PyTorch implementation of **ProCBM: Progressive Multi-modal Concept Bottleneck Model for Interpretable Medical Image Diagnosis**

-📄 IEEE Transactions on Medical Imaging (under review)
-🔗 Project Page / Paper: *to be updated*

 > ⚠️ **Code Release Notice**
 > The codebase is currently being cleaned and organized for public release.
-> We will release the full implementation, training scripts, and pretrained models as soon as possible.
+> We will release the complete implementation, training script, and pre trained model as soon as possible before January 25th, 2026.
 > Please stay tuned.